 The expression format is based on Json Path and you can construct complex input params based on the syntax.

-Task inputs can also be hard coded in the workflow definitions.
-This is useful when you have a re-usable task which has configurable options that can be applied in different workflow contexts.
+Task inputs can also be hard-coded in the workflow definitions.
+This is useful when you have a re-usable task with configurable options that can be applied in different workflow contexts.